llrs/BioCor/README.md

 It is intended for bioinformaticians, both people interested in *knowing* the functionally similarity of some genes or clusters and people *developing* some other analysis at the top of it.

+# How to use BioCor?

+See the [vignette](http://bioconductor.org/packages/release/bioc/vignettes/BioCor/inst/doc/BioCor.html) in Bioconductor site and the [advanced vignette](https://llrs.github.io/vignette2.html).

 # What is the goal of this project?

 The goal of this project is to provide methods to calculate functional similarities based on pathways.